 Text Matters : A Journal of Literature, Theory and Culture

-Text Matters: A Journal of Literature, Theory and Culture, based at the University of Łódź, is an international and interdisciplinary journal, which seeks to engage in contemporary debates in the humanities by inviting contributions from literary and cultural studies intersecting with literary theory, gender studies, history, philosophy, and religion.
+Text Matters: A Journal of Literature, Theory and Culture, based at the University of Łódź, is an international and interdisciplinary journal which seeks to engage in contemporary debates in the humanities by inviting contributions from literary and cultural studies intersecting with literary theory, gender studies, history, philosophy, and religion.
 The journal focuses on textual realities, but contributions related to art, music, film and media studies addressing the text are also invited.
-Submissions in English should relate to the key issues delineated in calls for articles which will be placed on the website in advance.
+Submissions in English should relate to the key issues delineated in calls for articles which are placed on the website in advance.
 The journal also features reviews of recently published books, and interviews with writers and scholars eminent in the areas addressed in Text Matters.
-Responses to the articles are more than welcome so as to make the journal a forum of lively academic debate which may also be extended to the internet forum.
-Though Text Matters derives its identity from a particular region, central Poland in its geographic position between western and eastern Europe, its intercontinental advisory board of associate editors and internationally renowned scholars makes it possible to connect diverse interpretative perspectives stemming from culturally specific locations.
+Though Text Matters derives its identity from a particular region, central Poland in its geographic position between western and eastern Europe, the journal’s intercontinental advisory board of associate editors and internationally renowned scholars makes it possible to connect diverse interpretative perspectives stemming from culturally specific locations.

 Cel i zakres tematyczny

 Głównym celem czasopisma jest aktywna kooperacja badawcza między środowiskami naukowymi, a w konsekwencji stworzenie przestrzeni do dzielenia się wiedzą i kreowanie forum dialogu naukowców.
-W ujęciu ogólnym głównymi obszarami tematycznymi czasopisma naukowego Text Matters są literaturoznawstwo i kulturoznawstwo, a także teoria literatury, studia gender, historia, filozofia i religioznawstwo.
+W ujęciu ogólnym głównymi obszarami tematycznymi czasopisma naukowego Text Matters są literaturoznawstwo i kulturoznawstwo, a także teoria literatury, gender studies, historia, filozofia i religioznawstwo.